othyn/laravel-migrate-to-sql/README.md

 ## Todo

--   Currently I'm using my own forked version of `doctrine/sql-formatter` with a PR'd change.
-If or once this is merged, then the `repositories` key in `composer.json` can be removed, and the package updated.
+-   Currently I'm using my own forked version of `doctrine/sql-formatter` with a [PR'd change](https://github.com/doctrine/sql-formatter/pull/73).
+If or once this is merged, then the `repositories` key in `composer.json` can be removed, and the package updated to version `1.1.x`.

 ---